rant-lang/reference/src/glossary.md

 ### Sink

-A sink is an operation that suppresses the output of a program element while still allowing its execution.
+A compile-time flag that marks the following program element as non-text.